jbequ5/Carbon--Decentralized-Physics-AI/appendices/Compute_Optimization.md

 2. **Search capacity** — The number of strategies that can be rigorously evaluated per unit time directly determines how fast superior training methodologies can be discovered.
 3. **Commercial viability** — Sponsored Challenges and Specialist Bank offerings become more attractive when the cost of producing high-quality, verified models is lower.

-Carbon’s response is multi-layered: kernel-level optimizations, miner-expressible algorithmic strategies, and system-level evaluation controls that concentrate expensive compute on the submissions that matter most.
+Carbon's response is multi-layered: kernel-level optimizations, miner-expressible algorithmic strategies, and system-level evaluation controls that concentrate expensive compute on the submissions that matter most.

 ---